 Dassault Mirage III

 Dassault Mirage III is one of the most powerful Pakistani fighter jets.
 It belongs to a family of single-seat, single-engine, lightweight aircraft.
 This military aircraft is produced and exported by Dassault Aviation – a French company.

 Dassault Mirage III used by the Pakistan Air Force features a bubble canopy, for better viewing and targeting.
-It is equipped with high tech flight control system along with Global Position System for providing adequate assistance to the pilots.
-This aircraft is capable of carrying up to 4000 kg of payload during flights.
+It is equipped with a high-tech flight control system along with Global Position System for providing adequate assistance to the pilots.
+This aircraft is capable of carrying up to 4000 kg of the payload during flights.